pyEdTools/thematic/README.md

 git clone https://github.com/pyEdTools/thematic.git
 cd thematic
 ```
+---

 ### 2. Prerequisites

 - **Python 3.9 or 3.10**
-  The backend is built and tested with Python 3.10.
-It will also work with Python 3.9, but **Python 3.11+ is not recommended** due to potential library compatibility issues.
+  The backend was tested with Python 3.10.
+  Python 3.11+ may cause compatibility issues.

 - **Node.js (v16 or v18+)**
   Required for running the React frontend (tested with Node 18).

----
+- **OpenAI API Key**

 Set up a virtual environment and install dependencies: